veggiespam/veggieshell/shells/aliases/README.md

 ## Description of some files

 * ls - Figure out if we're running GNU ls, Mac ls, or SysV ls.
 Then, set colors along with a bunch of aliases.
-These are:
+These additional aliases are:
 ** ls - plain ls with color.
-Sets GNU ls if around, otherwise, normal ls.
+Sets GNU ls if around, otherwise,
+        normal ls.
+Color is both BSD and GNU colors.
 ** d - show directory listing with mods, date, size.
+Basically,
-Basically, nicer ls -l
+       nicer ls -l
+** l -  narrow ls with sizes.
-	** ll -
+** ll - narrow ls with all files, dotfiles, and sizes.
-	** l. -
+** l. - narrow ls with sizes, but only showing dotfiles.
+Only on bash.
-	** l -

 * arch-cygwin - cygwin specific munges.
 This is a no-op on non-Cygwin.
+No longer works very well.

 * mail - functions for quickly mailing stuff.
 This function needs updating for the modern mail age of mime and other mailers.
 Modern mailers cannot read uuencoding.

-vim:ts=4
+vim: ts=4 sw=4 et filetype=markdown